 2022 Bolero Maxx Pickup Cabin Experience

 The Bolero Maxx pik up comes with digital instrumentation on all its variants.
 The cluster feels basic and so do the fonts and displays.
-A speedometer, tachometer, fuel and temperature gauges are included, along with odo and trip meters.
-There is also a gear shift indicator (no gear position indication though) and door ajar warning offered.
-Honestly, I am not a big fan of this cluster, a neat analog unit would have been better.
+A speedometer, tachometer, and fuel and temperature gauges are included, along with odo and trip meters.
+There is also a gear shift indicator (no gear position indication though) and door-ajar warning offered.
+Honestly, I am not a big fan of this cluster, a neat analogue unit would have been better.

 iMAXX Telematics Available

 Bolero Maxx Pik Up comes with Mahindra’s smartphone-based telematics system- iMAXX.
-The mobile application lets you track the vehicle, consigment and driver behavior in realtime.
+The mobile application lets you track the vehicle, consignment and driver behaviour in real time.
 It is available just on the VXi variant.
 Another downside is that iMaxx is compatible with just the Bolero MAXX.
 So if you own a Bolero Maxx and say a Bolero City pik up, you would need two different apps to manage those vehicles.

 Engine Specifications And Mechanicals

 Mahindra Bolero Maxx pik up is powered by the manufacturer’s m2Di, 2500 cc, 4 cylinder, diesel engine in a state of tune to produce 65hp and 195 Nm.
 The transmission on offer is a 5-speed synchromesh manual.
 The RWD vehicle gets leaf spring suspensions at both ends.
 While the front gets a 5-leaf setup, the rear has overslung 7-leaf suspension for uncompromised load-carrying capabilities.

 |5 speed synchromesh